Pros and Cons of Living Closer to Your Work

 1. The Rent Prices Are Usually Higher.

-So, it can be helpful to look for friends or housemates working around the same area to share the rent.
+So, looking for friends or workmates working around the same area can be helpful to share the rent.

 2. Your Boss Can Easily Contact You.

-When work emergencies require extra hands, it is easier for your superiors to tap you.
+When work emergencies require extra hands, it is easier for your superiors to tap you, especially if they know you live nearby.

 3. Cost of Living Expenses Are Higher

-Living closer to the business district means the cost is also higher, and food prices are what usually takes a big slice of your monthly budget.
+Living closer to the business district means the cost is higher, and food prices usually take a big slice of your monthly budget.

-So, it would be wiser if you’ll learn how to cook your food.
-As I said in my previous post, cooking is also an adulting skill everyone should know.
+So, it would be wiser to learn how to cook your food.
+As I said in my previous post, cooking is an adulting skill everyone should know.

-They said they’ll get homesick and miss their family if they rent.
+They said they'd get homesick and miss their family if they rented.
 Plus, they are concerned that the rental cost will be too much for their budget.

 That's why many employees from nearby provinces who work in Metro Manila prefer to take three hours each way and sleep during the commute instead of renting.